jdah/minecraft-weekend/README.md

 ##### Unix-like
 `$ git clone --recurse-submodules https://github.com/jdah/minecraft-weekend.git`\

 `$ make`

-` to comepile this game just  run requirements.sh to install the requirements and comepile this this script only work for debian and ubuntu base distro`
+to comepile this game just  run requirements.sh to install the requirements and comepile this script only work for debian and ubuntu base distro

 ` $ cd minecraft-weekend`

 ` $ chmod +x requirements.sh`
 ` $ sudo ./requirements.sh `